-3.3.5 Corporate Events Affecting the Index Review
+3.2.5 Corporate Events Affecting the Index Review

-Changes in Number of Shares (NOS) and Foreign Inclusion Factors (FIFs) due to corporate events for which the completion date is effective on or before the Index Review Price Cutoff Date (as defined in Sub-sections 3.1.9 and 3.2.6) are taken into account when undertaking the index maintenance activities as part of Semi-Annual Index Reviews (as described in Sub-section 3.1) and Quarterly Index Reviews (as described in Sub-section 3.2).
+Changes in Number of Shares (NOS) and Foreign Inclusion Factors (FIFs) due to corporate events for which the completion date is effective on or before the Index Review Price Cutoff Date (as defined in Sub-section 3.1.9) are taken into account when undertaking the index maintenance activities as part of Index Reviews (as described in Sub-section 3.1).

-For pro forma index constituents that are currently non-index constituents, changes in NOS and FIF due to corporate events for which the completion date is effective after the Index Review Price Cutoff Date (as defined in Sub-sections 3.1.9 and 3.2.6) will be implemented as per the methodology applicable to the relevant pro-forma size segment.
+For pro forma index constituents that are currently non-index constituents, changes in NOS and FIF due to corporate events for which the completion date is effective after the Index Review Price Cutoff Date (as defined in Sub-sections 3.1.9) will be implemented as per the methodology applicable to the relevant pro-forma size segment.